dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 release.
 Continue using the `Newtonsoft.Json`-based formatters if your ASP.NET Core 3.0 or later app:

 * Uses `Newtonsoft.Json` attributes (for example, `[JsonProperty]` or `[JsonIgnore]`), customizes the serialization settings, or relies on features that `Newtonsoft.Json` provides.
-* Configures <xref:Microsoft.AspNetCore.Mvc.JsonResult.SerializerSettings>.
-Prior to 3.0, `JsonResult.SerializerSettings` accepts an instance of `JsonSerializerSettings` that is specific to `Newtonsoft.Json`.
+* Configures `Microsoft.AspNetCore.Mvc.JsonResult.SerializerSettings`.
+Prior to ASP.NET Core 3.0, `JsonResult.SerializerSettings` accepts an instance of `JsonSerializerSettings` that is specific to `Newtonsoft.Json`.
 * Generates [OpenAPI](<xref:tutorials/web-api-help-pages-using-swagger>) documentation.

 ::: moniker-end